acorn-io/acorn-oss-workshop/steps/acorn_image.md

-The VotingApp is now defined in an Acornfile specifying the application's container, a secret to connect to the db container, and volumes to persist data for both db and redis container.
-We will use another feature of Acorn which allows us to package the app as a single artifact and push it to the Docker Hub.
+The VotingApp is now defined in an Acornfile specifying the application's container, a secret to connect to the db container abd volumes to persist data for both db and redis container.
+We also added a couple of labels to the whole application.
+We will use another feature of Acorn which allows us to package the app as a single artifact and push it to an OCi registry ([DockerHub](https://hub.docker.com]) in this example).

 ## Publishing to Docker Hub